-They make some good points that are worth noting, but is it possible that they’re looking at cars with a bit of short-sightedness?
-While there are some notable drawbacks to car ownership, not having a set of wheels comes with its own problems.
+They make some excellent points worth noting, but is it possible that they’re looking at cars with a bit of short-sightedness?
+While car ownership has some notable drawbacks, not having a set of wheels comes with its own problems.
 We’ll take a look at some of these problems below.

 Being in Charge

 You’re not at less of a risk of being in a road accident when you don’t have a car; your chances probably increase.
 If you have your own car, then you’re in charge of the vehicle, not someone else.
 If you’re dependent on others to drive you, you’re submitting to their skills on the road.

 It’d be better to drive yourself safely rather than have to use an Uber accident attorney because the person who was going you wasn’t a good driver.
 Even if they’re paid to do it, not everyone will be as good a driver as you are.

 Nobody wants to be dependent on other people, but when you don’t have a car or access to one, sometimes you just don’t have a choice.
 If you need to get somewhere slightly out of the way or move things around, you have to call people and hope they’ll take you.